 Do Freckles Need to Be Treated?

 Since freckles are almost always harmless, there really is no need to treat them.
-As with many skin conditions, it's best to avoid the sun as much as possible, or use a sunscreen with SPF 50 or higher.
+As with many skin conditions, it's best to avoid the sun as much as possible, or use a sunscreen with SPF 50.
 This is especially important because people who freckle easily (for example, lighter-skinned people) are more likely to develop skin cancer.

 If you feel that your freckles are a problem or you don't like the way they look, you can cover them up with makeup or consider certain types of laser treatment.

 Seborrheic keratoses are brown or black growths usually found on the chest and back, as well as on the head.
 They originate from cells called keratinocytes.
 As they develop, seborrheic keratoses take on a warty appearance.
 They do not normally lead to skin cancer.